remotemcu/remcu-chip-sdks/README.md

       (ERROR)$#/#:141: can't parse answer of server: [31] invalid command name "ocd_mdh"�
    ```

     during the usage of REMCU and the OpenOCD server, it is advisable to check the version of OpenOCD you are using.
-It is highly recommended to use [OpenOCD version v0.10.0-12](https://github.com/ilg-archived/openocd/releases/tag/v0.10.0-12-20190422).
+It is highly recommended to use [OpenOCD version v0.10.0-12](https://github.com/ilg-archived/openocd/releases/tag/v0.10.0-12-20190422) or [v0.12.0-1](https://github.com/xpack-dev-tools/openocd-xpack/releases/tag/v0.12.0-1/).

     Using the recommended version of OpenOCD ensures better compatibility and stability with REMCU.
 If you are unable to change the OpenOCD version for any reason, an alternative solution is to utilize the GDB server instead of the OpenOCD server.
 You can achieve this by utilizing the **remcu_connect2GDB** function to connect to the GDB server.